 Sure, Rio de Janeiro is a safe bet for experiencing Carnival madness but don’t rule out Panama.
 As the country’s most celebrated festival, there is plenty in store for first-time partiers.
 The heart of the action – think decadent costume, loud music and plenty of dancing – tends to take place in a town called Las Tablas.
 There’s a bit of rivalry between the “High Street” and the “Low Street” when it comes to flats and costumes, so expect the best of the best.
 If staying in Panama City, there’s plenty going on there as well, especially on Via España.

 Due to Panama’s geographic position and generally modest landmass (80 kilometers separates the two oceans), it’s possible to swim in both the Atlantic and the Pacific on the same day.
 There’s an abundance of beaches just south of the Interamericana (the main highway going through Panama City), and for an Atlantic swim, head northeast to Guna Yala Dropdown content for white sand and palm tree paradise.

 The majestic and slightly daunting harpy eagle can be seen in Panama’s remote Darien region, along its border with Colombia.
 What makes them so scary?
 For starters, they stand three feet tall and can have a wingspan of up to two metres.
 Due to habitat loss or destruction, they’ve mostly disappeared from other destinations in Latin America so Panama is the best place to see them in action.
 Plus, the harpy eagle is the country’s national bird.

-Explore more of Panama with The Rough Guide to Panama.
+Explore more of Panama with The Rough Guide to Panama Dropdown content.
 Megan is the author of Bohemian Trails.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.